Quantum many-body theory

 Available Master theses:

-In this thesis, the candidate will learn and employ theoretical and computational approaches (in particular the QuTiP Python libraries and the cumulant expansion) to simulate the quantum dynamics of alkaline-earth atoms in an optical lattice embedded in an optical cavity, with the aim to investigate the best parameters to optimize the generation of non classical states (e.g. spin squeezing) and the reduction of the variance of population measurements.
+In this thesis, the candidate will learn and employ theoretical and computational approaches (alternatively the QuTiP Python libraries, the cumulant expansion or time-dependent variational Monte Carlo) to simulate the quantum dynamics of alkaline-earth atoms in an optical lattice embedded in an optical cavity, with the aim to investigate the best parameters to optimize the generation of non classical states (e.g. spin squeezing) and the reduction of the variance of population measurements.

 Cold dilute gases are used for quantum simulation and in optical lattice clocks.
 Direct interaction between ultracold atoms can be characterized by a few scattering parameters in a partial wave expansion.
 In spite of the relative simplicity of the theoretical description, the solution of the full many-body Schroedinger equation is a daunting task, that can be efficiently tackled by quantum Monte Carlo simulations.
-In this thesis, the candidate will develop a quantum Monte Carlo code for the massively parallel computation of the equation of state and structural properties of interacting Fermi or Bose gases in optical traps.
+In this thesis, the candidate will develop a quantum Monte Carlo code for the massively parallel computation of the equation of state and structural properties of interacting Fermi or Bose gases in optical traps, possibly investigating their interplay with Rabi coupling to the internal degrees of freedom

 PhD students: